MolotovCherry/Native-Memory-Scripter/book/src/best-practices.md

 Make sure that any allocated objects in Python stay alive during the duration you're using them.
 This is absolutely crucial.

-If you need to debug if something is dropping prematurely, turn on trace logs which will help you determine when drops are happening on any type that produces Drop side effects.
+If you need to debug if something is dropping prematurely, turning on trace logs which will help you determine when drops are happening.
 ```